 Pain in the lower back and legs could indicate that there is more significant leg length discrepancy which may benefit from podiatry care; other signs may include a head tilt, shoulder dip, limping, or a variation in shoe sizes.

 Your local podiatrist is the expert in all things feet, and can diagnose as well as recommend solutions such as orthotics or shoes for leg length discrepancy.

 However what many people don’t realise is that a leg length discrepancy may also arise later in life, following an injury and/or surgery.

 Signs of Leg Length Discrepancy

-Should limb length discrepancy develop following these circumstances, it may result in pain in the:
+Should leg length discrepancy develop following these circumstances, you may notice pain in the:

 - lower back;